analyst-sisey/Deploying-a-Machine-learning-Model-using-Streamlit/README.md

 # Deploying-a-Machine-learning-Model-using-Streamlit
+This project expalins how to deploy a machine learning model by embedding it into a streamlit app.
+The project explores the following:

+ 	Building your model
+ 	Saving your model and other ML items
+ 	Install streamlit and Build the app
+ 	Loading your model and other items
+ 	Capturing the user input and making the prediction

 Embedding a Classification model in a web app using streamlit How to run the streamlit app and Make Predictions